luau-lang/luau/docs/_posts/2021-06-30-luau-recap-june-2021.md

 end
 ```

+Please note that constraints are currently placed only on local and global variables.
+One of our goals is to include support for table members in the future.

 ## Typechecking improvements

 We have improved the way we handled module `require` calls.
 Previously, we had a simple pattern match on the `local m = require(...)` statement, but now we have replaced it with a general handling of the function call in any context.